EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

 >>> token = f.read()

 ```
-No that you have the token value, prepare your HTTP GET request with the requests library:
+Now that you have the token value, prepare your HTTP GET request with the `requests` library:

 ```python
 >>> import requests